 It’s the names that are intriguing, not the result.
 Consider this St. Louis bout from May 26, 1962: Hans Schmidt beat Guy LaRose.
-Somebody was playing a rib, as Schmidt’s real name was Hans Schmidt.
+Somebody was playing a rib, as Schmidt’s real name was Guy LaRose.
 The impersonator?
 Fellow Quebecer Ovila Asselin.

 Asselin was a mid-level star, both in his home province and abroad, known for his dropkicks and the Irish whip along with his sculpted physique.